Frequently Asked Questions

 (c) The person is disqualified under section 65 from acting as a health and safety representative; or

-(d) The person is removed from that position by a majority of the members of the work group under a regulation.
+(d) The person is removed from that position by a majority of the members of the work group under a regulation (who are required under regulation 20 to sign a written declaration that the health and safety representative should no longer represent the work group).

 Can a HSR be disqualified from their position?

-The WHS Act outlines when a HSR is disqualified from their position.
-(WHS Act 2011 s 65, Disqualification of health and safety representatives)
+The WHS Act outlines when a HSR is disqualified from their position (see section 65, Disqualification of health and safety representatives)

 (a) Exercised a power or performed a function as a health and safety representative for an improper purpose; or